QuePast/seedbox/README.md

 ### GitHub Actions Workflow

 The script is automatically run using GitHub Actions:
-- Runs every 6 hours
+- Runs every 1 hour
 - Updates the RSS feed with the latest repacks
 - Commits and pushes changes to this repository